 I know there are people in my friends list who are very invested, will be skeptical to the notion of addiction, and will even extoll that the benefits of using Facebook outweigh the cost.
 They might be genuinely psychologically strong individuals, or they might not fully and willfully acknowledge the extent of their addiction.
 And to be honest, which addict does without an intervention?

 If you’re a Facebook user, consider this an intervention by me for you: the reader.
 Try the Newsfeed Eradicator and see how you go.
-Keep regularly checking in on your habits and remember that you always have better things to do with your time than be on Facebook, like looking at this picture of Kanye West as a dopamine molecule.
+Keep regularly checking in on your habits and remember that you always have better things to do with your time than be on social media.